team-ocean/veros/doc/tutorial/cluster.rst

 which is :download:`saved as veros_batch.sh </_downloads/veros_batch.sh>` in the model setup folder and called using ``sbatch``.

-This script makes use of the :command:`veros resubmit` command and its :option:`--callback` option to create a script that automatically re-runs itself in a new process after each successful run (see also :doc:`/reference/cli`).
+This script makes use of the ``veros resubmit`` command and its ``--callback`` option to create a script that automatically re-runs itself in a new process after each successful run (see also :doc:`/reference/cli`).
 Upon execution, a job is created on one node, using 16 processors in one process, that runs the Veros setup located in :file:`my_setup.py` a total of eight times for 90 days (7776000 seconds) each, with identifier ``my_run``.
 Note that the ``--callback "sbatch veros_batch.sh"`` part of the command is needed to actually create a new job after every run, to prevent the script from being killed after a timeout.